pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 777 Java | SpringBoot
+Each day I am a better developer, I can create CRUD with java and spring boot some fast, I can understand a lot of concepts about the build of API, tomorrow I need to study more things about API creation.

 #### Day 766 Java
 I Study more about spring boot and java, today I learn how to validate with Bean validations of spring-boot and how to document with Swagger.